-Screening assessments should be completed within a period of approximately 30 days.
+Screening is the interval between signing the ICF and the day the subject is enrolled in the study (e.g., Cycle 1 Day 1).
+Screening should not exceed approximately 30 days.
 Informed consent must be obtained before performing any study-specific procedures that are not considered standard of care.
 However, procedures conducted as part of the subject's routine clinical management obtained before signing of informed consent may be used for screening or baseline purposes with approval of the medical monitor, provided that the procedure meets the protocol-defined criteria.
 Assessments that are required to demonstrate eligibility may be performed over the course of one or more days during the screening process.